Cross training for runners is an essential part of a sustainable, healthy, strong, and injury-free running journey.

 CrossFit is often controversial due to concerns about injuries when handling heavy weights and using proper technique, but it can be used as cross training for runners – with some caveats.

-CrossFit combines both strength training and HIIT-style anaerobic workouts into one high-octane session.
+CrossFit combines both strength training and HIIT (high-intensity interval training)-style anaerobic workouts into one high-octane session.
 I’ve spent a few months training in my local CrossFit box before, and have some thoughts on it:

-- The HIIT-style training method, however, can be counterproductive for runners – especially if you’re trying to maintain or improve your run training.
-It’s an intense cardio workout which can leave you totally drained, and with less energy to run in the following days.
+• However, the HIIT-style training method can be counterproductive for runners—especially if you’re trying to maintain or improve your run training.
+It’s an intense cardio workout that can leave you totally drained and with less energy to run in the following days.

 My general recommendation is that runners instead incorporate those HIIT-style workouts as running exercises: either hill running, hill sprints, fartleks, or intervals like Yasso 800s.